 Unpaid internship positions will also be available in the Spring, Summer, and Fall semesters.
 Unpaid interns will not be compensated for their hours of participation.
 Unpaid interns will have the opportunity to develop the skills necessary for paid internship positions.
 In addition, unpaid interns are not to be used to replace, or in place of, regular employees.

 All interns will be well supervised and have the opportunity to participate in a meaningful learning experience.
 Upon completion of the internship or practicum program, the student will be evaluated through a written review by the internship supervisor.

 How to Apply:

 To apply for internship or practicum placement, students will need to submit the application and required supplemental paperwork indicated in the application.
 Prospective interns will be interviewed in person by the internship supervisor for the requested department.
 Phone interviews will be considered for out-of-town students only.
-A background check and drug screening will also be performed for all interns.

 Applications are accepted during the following windows:

 Fall Semester June 15-July 15